-Tenancy sustainment officers help tenants sustain their tenancies.
+Tenancy sustainment officers help our tenants to live independently in their homes and to sustain their tenancies.

-Tenants are referred to us for a variety of reasons:
+Tenants can be referred to us for a variety of reasons:

 How we can help

-We can help guide you to manage your income, and give advice on debt repayments.
+- we can work with you to help you to manage your income, create an income and expenditure plan and give advice on debt repayments

-Where there are cases of debt that need more in-depth work, we can refer you to Citizen’s Advice or other accredited debt management charities.
+- where there are serious cases of debt that need more in-depth work, we can refer you to Citizen’s Advice or other accredited debt management charities

-Put simply, we help you to maintain your tenancy, to reduce the risk of you losing your home.
+Put simply, we can help you to access all the services that are available to you and help to reduce the risk of you losing your home.

 Contact the Tenancy Sustainment team

 If you need our support, you will need to be referred to us.
-Please speak to a council officer or other council professional who will carry out the referral.
+Please speak to one of our officers who will carry out the referral.